 However, merely being 240-plus years old and pricey does not open the way to the top of the private school heap in Gotham.
 According to the Times, the city’s truly elite educational cognoscenti sniff at it as being “second tier” in its league.

 But “Friends” is peculiar no more.
-Its headmaster (who came there, not coincidentally, from a stint at Sidwell), has been determined to vault it into the first tier, and is doing so via a path that’s all too familiar to those who follow such things (which includes me at a distance): raising millions for the endowment, buying up adjacent buildings for more and cooler educational stuff, and slimming down the Quaker heritage so it fits seamlessly into the marketing plan (which means quietly dumping the religion part, and turning it into a “SPICE-y” mix of something called “Quaker values”; but don’t let me get started on that hot mess.
+Its headmaster (who came there, not coincidentally, from a stint at Sidwell), has been determined to vault it into the first tier, and is doing so via a path that’s all too familiar to those who follow such things (which includes me at a distance): raising millions for the endowment, buying up adjacent buildings to fill more and cooler educational stuff, and slimming down the Quaker heritage so it fits seamlessly into the marketing plan (which means quietly dumping the religion part, and turning it into a “SPICE-y” mix of something called “Quaker values”; but don’t let me get started on that hot mess.
 A related rant is here.)

 Such trading up and slimming down, as you might expect, raised all sorts of hackles about money, class, and Quakerism.
 Some of these have been momentarily sticky with many New York City Friends, but have been largely smoothed over (some with a bulldozer).
 Yet it has also meant cutting back on actual, you know, Quakers in roles like, the faculty.
 Indeed, a year ago “Friends” was down to single Quaker teacher, named Ben Frisch.
 Who also happened to be its longest-serving teacher.